Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 ### Share user attributes with apps

-Asgardeo will share user attributes with an application, given the user has provided consent.
+Asgardeo will share these user attributes with an application given the user has provided consent.
 User attributes along with the **subject** attribute are shared via the [ID token](#id-token) and the [user info response](#userinfo-response).

 #### Subject Attribute